beanone/graph_builder/README.md

 ### Core Components

 1. **GraphBuilder**
-   - Main class for building and managing the graph
+   - Main class for building and managing the graph.
-   - Supports incremental entity and relation updates
+   - Supports incremental entity and relation updates.
-   - Maintains append-only logs for all changes
+   - Maintains append-only logs for all changes.
-   - Integrates with configurable indexers for efficient lookups
+   - Integrates with configurable indexers for efficient lookups.

 2. **GraphCompactor**
    - Processes the append-only logs to create compacted representations